yuyash/docker-amazon-linux-systemd/README.md

 ## How to Use

-The following sections uses `docker-compose` command to build an image and start a container.
-If you want to start without using the `docker-compose`` command, see the next section.
+In the following sections, we use `docker-compose` command to build an image and start a container.
+If you want to start without using the `docker-compose`` command, go to the next chapter.

 ### Create and Start Containers